nsh87/mimic-ii-vm/README.md

 non-private prompts for the Ansible provisioner on Vagrant, so all prompts are private and will conceal what you type.

+Note that loading thousands of records can take several hours, and loading the entire data set will likely run overnight.

 You can easily delete the VM and reclaim your disk space with `vagrant halt` (to stop the VM) and then `vagrant destroy` (to remove it).